Continuing Education and Licensure

 For more than 20 years, the ADA has offered the Seminar Series, America's leading source for dental seminars.
 A variety of topics are presented by distinguished speakers and reasonable rates are available to the tripartite, study clubs, universities and professional organizations.
 Consult the ADA Seminar Series Catalog for this year's lineup of speakers and find out how to book a seminar for your school or organization.

 Providers of Continuing Education

 Through the Continuing Education Recognition Program (CERP), the ADA reviews and approves organizations that provide continuing dental education.

-Attending an accredited dental education program helps prepare graduates to pass the National Board Dental Examinations Part I and Part II.
-Passing the examinations is necessary to obtain a license to practice.
+Attending an accredited dental education program helps prepare graduates to pass the National Board Dental Examinations Part I and Part II as well as clinical licensure examinations.
 Though requirements vary from state to state, all applicants for dental licensure must meet three basic requirements: an education requirement, a written examination requirement, and a clinical examination requirement.